lucasfernandoprojects/hand-sign-detection/README.md

 ![Kakashi Hatake performing hand gestures and creating a chidori - lightning sword](https://github.com/lucasfernandoprojects/hand-sign-detection/blob/main/photos-readme/kakashi-performing-chidori.gif)

-During my AI studies, I thought, what if I could create a computer vision system that recognizes these hands seals in real-time?
+During my AI studies, I thought: what if I could create a computer vision system that recognizes these hands seals in real-time?
 Well, that’s exactly what I did, and this repository contains all coding I created to reach this goal.

 ## Context